 The Commission is located in Governor’s House, Edinburgh which is shared with the Scottish Human Rights Commission.
 The Scottish Fiscal Commission buys in some administrative support services from the Scottish Government, including IT support, human resources and financial services.

 As part of its statutory functions, the Scottish Fiscal Commission will publish an Annual Report.
 The first Annual Report will be published in 2018.

 Our Corporate Plan sets out the Commission's mission and strategic objectives and covers the period up to the end of our first three years as a statutory body on 31 March 2020.

 Working with Others

 Scottish Government: Information on the Commission’s relationship with the Scottish Government is set out in the Framework Document.
 The Commission has agreed a Protocol with the Scottish Government covering interactions between the Commission and Scottish Government during the forecasting, assessment and reporting process both during the formal periods of engagement around fiscal events, and engagement outwith fiscal events.
-A supplement to the protocol covering the additional procedure for Budget Bill 2018-19 has also been agreed.

 HMRC: We use data collected by HMRC in some of our forecasts.
 We have a Memorandum of Understanding with HMRC that sets out the way in which we work together.

 Office of Budget Responsibility: We have a statutory duty of cooperation with the Office of Budget Responsibility (OBR).
 We are drafting a full memorandum of understanding with the OBR and will publish it once is has been agreed.
 In the interim we are operating using the following principles.